Naples–Foggia railway: Track duplication

 In addition, a deviation was opened that connects Bovino with Foggia without passing through Cervaro station, which is now only used as a crossing loop.
 Work on the first segment (18.5 km) was completed in December 2012, while the entire section (23 km) was completed in 2016 and opened on 28 June 2017.

+On 15 September 2025, the single-track section between Caserta and Frasso Telesino was decommissioned, bringing an end to train services passing beneath the scenic Aqueduct of Vanvitelli.
+At the same time, a new double-track section between Cancello and Frasso Telesino was brought into service, eliminating the need for trains travelling between Naples and Foggia and back to reverse at Caserta station.
+Following the opening of the first track on 27 September, the second track was activated on 15 February 2026.